 For the three months ended October 31, 2009, compared to the same period last year, Total net sales decreased 7.2% and Finance charges and other decreased 1.5%.
 Total revenues decreased 0.5% including the impact of the fair value adjustments related to our Interests in securitized assets in both periods, while same store sales decreased 9.3% for the quarter ended October 31, 2009.
-The same store sales decreased 1.3%.
-Total net sales decreased 0.3% including the impact of the fair value adjustments related to our Interests in securitized assets in both periods.
-Total net sales decreased 0.3% including the impact of the fair value adjustments related to our Interests in securitized assets in both periods.
-Total net sales decreased 1.4% and Finance charges and other increased 4.4%.
-Total revenues increased 2.5%, including the impact of the fair value adjustments related to our Interests in securitized assets in both periods, while same stores asles decreased 6.1% during the nine months ended October 31, 2009.
-In addition to the factors stated above, same stores sales for the nine month period vere impacted by Circuit City's liquidation sales during February and March of 2009.
-During the three- and nine-month period, growth in furniture and nattresses verse offset by declines in the consume relectronics, appliance and lawn adjuenc ategories and repair service agreement commissions.
+The same store sales decleme was primarily driven by increasingly challenging economic conditions in our markets and the decliment as the decreased 1.4% and Finance charges and other vincenced 4.4%.
+Total revenues increased 2.5%, including the impact of the fair value adjustments related to our Interests in securitized assets in both periods.
+We can be same period last year, Total net sales decreased 1.4% and Finance charges and other increased 4.4%.
+Total revenues increased 2.5%, including the impact of the fair value adjustments related to our Interests in securitized assets in both periods, while same store sales decreased 6.1% during the nine months ended October 31, 2009.
+In addition to the factors stated above, same stores sales for the nine month period year (market and finance charges and other year) and the periods.
+To the periods is and period as soft by declimating and particles assets in both periods.

 Deferred interest and "same as cash" plans under our consumer credit programs continue to be an important part of our sales promotion plans and are utilized to provide a wide variety of financing to enable us to appeal to a broader customer base.
-For the three and nine months ended October 31, 2009, \$46.1 million, or 31.0% and \$105.3 million, or 16.0%, respectively, of our product sales were financed by our deferred interest and "same as cash" plans.
-For the comparable period in the prior year, product sales financed by our deferred interest programs, which require monthly payments, are reserved for our highest credit quality customers, thereby reducing the overall risk in the porfolius, and are typically used to finance sales of our highest credit quality customers, thereby reducing the overall risk in the porfolius, and are typically used to finance sales of our highest credit products.
-We expect to continue to offer promotional credit in the future, including the use of third-party consumer credit programs, which financed \$3.9 million of our product sales during the three and nine months ended October 31, 2009.
+For the three and nine months ended October 31, 2009, \$46 1 million, or 31,0% and \$105.3 million, or 16,0%, respectively, of our product sales were financed by our deferred interest and "same as cash" plans.
+For the comparable period in the prior year.
+For the three and nine months ended October 30, 2007, \$40 1 million, or 31,0% and \$105.3 million, or 16,0%.
+Corporative sales are financed by our deferred interest and "same as cash" plans.
+For the comparable period in the prior year.
+Fields reduct as the same finance as a sand and efferred interest programs, which require monthly payments, are reserved for our highest credit quality customer to infer our contract.
+Such are there and nine months ended October 31, 2009.

 Our gross margin increased from 29.5% to 32.4% for the three months ended October 31, 2009, when compared to the same period in the prior year.
-The increase resulted primarily from
+The increase resulted primarily from a smaller unfavorable non-cash fair value adjustment related to our Interests in securitized assets of \$3.7 million in the current year period, as compared to a \$15.8 million non-cash decrease in the prior year period, which accounted for 430 basis points of the increase, partially offset by a reduction in product gross margins from 20.7% to 18.5% for the three months ended October 31, 2008, and 2009, which negatively impacted the total gross margin by 180 basis points.
+The product gross margins were negatively impacted by a highly price competitive retail market,

-- a smaller unfavorable non-cash fair value adjustment related to our Interests in securitized assets of \$3.7 million in the current year period, as compared to a \$15.8 million non-cash decrease in the prior year period, which accounted for 430 basis points of the increase, - partially offset by a reduction in product gross margins from 20.7% to 18.5% for the three months ended October 31, 2008, and 2009, which negatively impacted the total gross margin by 180 basis points.
-The product gross margins were negatively impacted by a highly price competitive retail market, - a change in the revenue mix in the quarter ended October 31, 2009, such that higher gross margin finance charge and other revenues contributed a larger percentage of total revenues, excluding the non-cash fair value adjustment, partially offset by reduced revenue contribution from repair service agreement commissions, which contributed a smaller percentage of total revenues in the total gross margin of approximately 50 basis points, and
+• a change in the revenue mix in the quarter ended October 31, 2009, such that higher gross margin finance charge and other revenues contributed a larger percentage of total revenues, excluding the non-cash fair value adjustment, partially offset by reduced revenue contribution from repair service agreement commissions, which contributed a smaller percentage of total revenues, in the total gross margin of approximately 50 basis points, and